vedetta-com/caesonia/INSTALL.md

 pkg_add dovecot dovecot-pigeonhole dkimproxy rspamd opensmtpd-extras
 ```

-*n.b.*: dovecot package comes with instructions for using self-signed certificates, which are not used in this guide:
+*n.b.*: dovecot package comes with instructions for self-signed certificates, which are not used in this guide:
 ```sh
 pkg_info -M dovecot
 ```